-If you start to explore the list of the best bowling balls for House Shot, you will end up having several options.
-The task of choosing one out of these can be intriguing.
+If you start to explore the list of the best bowling balls for house shot, you will end up having several options.
+The task of choosing one out of these can be difficult.
 The main factor which comes into play for choosing a perfect ball for a house shot is the performance in specific oiling conditions.
-You need to assess the features of almost every other ball on the list to know about the best one.

 Other than oiling conditions, the additional general features like the coverstock material, core type, motion type also play pivotal roles in grabbing a suitable ball.
 We have made your task much more accessible by selecting the best bowling balls for the house shot.